Insyafadya Salsabillah

-Insyafadya Salsabillah (born 10 March 2002) is an Indonesian footballer who plays a forward for Asprov Jatim and the Indonesia women's national team.
+Insyafadya Salsabillah (born 10 March 2002) is an Indonesian women's professional footballer who plays a forward for Asprov Jatim and the Indonesia women's national team.
+She is also member of the Indonesia women's national futsal team.

 Club career

 Salsabillah has played for Asprov Jatim in Indonesia.

 International career

 Salsabillah represented Indonesia at the 2022 AFC Women's Asian Cup.